MarcelGarus/murderers/docs/data_model.md

 * the number of **kills**,
 * the current **murderer** (if there is one),
 * the current **victim** (if there is one),
-* whether the player was **outsmarted** by the victim or not (outsmarted refers to the victim knowing its murderer),
+* whether the player got **outsmarted** by the victim or not (outsmarted refers to the victim knowing its murderer),
-* information about the death of the player (if it's dead), including
+* information about the death (if the player is dead), including
   * **last words**,
   * the **murderer**,
   * the **time of death** and